AT&T data fees to jump in new shared plan option

 Verizon spokeswoman Brenda Raney declined direct comment on the AT&T plan but said: "Competition always benefits consumers."

-Verizon Wireless is a venture of Verizon Communications Inc and Vodafone Group Plc.
+Verizon Wireless is a venture of Verizon Communications Inc (VZ.N) and Vodafone Group Plc (VOD.L).